 Expect the same screen sizes we saw on last year's phone.
 The iPhone 11 features a 6.1-inch panel, which is smack dab in the middle of the iPhone 11 Pro's 5.8-inch display and the 6.5-inch screen on the iPhone 11 Pro Max.
 Like the Liquid Retina display on the iPhone 11, the Pro series screens feature Haptic Touch, instead of 3D Touch.

 This probably stands out as the big differentiator between the new iPhone models.
 The iPhone 11 features two rear cameras — a 12-megapixel wide angle lens with an f/1.8 aperture and a 12-MP ultra wide lens with an f/2.4 aperture.
-The dual lenses brings a 2x optical zoom to Apple's entry-level flagship iPhone, and the 120-degree field of view on the ultra wide angle lens means you can capture more of your surroundings in images.
+That ultra wide lens delivers a 120-degree field of view so that you can capture more of your surroundings in images when you zoom out.

 Despite the extra lens on the Pro models, the three phones support many of the same camera features.
 Whether you have an iPhone 11 or one of the Pro models, a new Night Mode should mean better pictures in low light.
 All three new phones offer QuickTake, a new camera function where you can capture video while also shooting still images just by long-pressing on the shutter.
 Even the upcoming Deep Fusion feature, which combines nine different shots for a more detailed image, will work on the iPhone 11 just as it does on the iPhone 11 Pro.

 All three phones also sport the same 12-MP front camera and offer the ability to take slow-motion videos — a feature that Apple has dubbed "slofies" to the rest of the world's apparent amusement.
 Those front cameras can also shoot 4K video at 60 fps, too.